jonathanglasmeyer/bachelor/thesis/src/Main.md

 [^grapheme]: A grapheme is "the smallest unit used in describing the writing system of a language" [@florian1996blackwell].
 Some languages have strong correspondences between phonemes and graphemes, this is not a necessary relationship however -- the English word "debt" for example has the grapheme `<b>`, which is not represented by a corresponding sound.

 ### Search
 Search is the basic abstraction that lies at the center of the speech recognition process, which is called the *decoding phase*.
 The recognition process is implemented as a search algorithm on a directed search graph.
 This graph is constructed by taking different information dimensions into account: typically an acoustic model, a language model and phonetic dictionary.
-An example graph is shown in figure \ref{graph}^[The graph is taken from @whitepaper.].
+An example graph is shown in Figure \ref{graph}^[The graph is taken from @whitepaper.].
 Here words (from a language model) are shown in rectangles, phonemes (from a phonetic dictionary) as dark circles and audio input features as white circles (from an acoustic model).
 The general search space topology and phonetic context size is dependent on the specific algorithm used.

 ![Search graph with example words "one" and "two"\label{graph}](images/graph.png)